dfstio/list3/README.md

-  ethereum                               Verify Version and Roothash Mumbai events on Ethereum Goerli verify [options] <permalink>           Verify ZK proof of inclusion or exclusion on Goerli score [options] <permalink> <version>  Example: Add score with transaction on Goerli with ZK proof of inclusion or exclusion snarkverify                            Verify proof in ./proof folder by executing snarkjs help [command]                         display help for command
+  ethereum                               Verify Version and Roothash Mumbai events on Ethereum Goerli verify [options] <permalink>           Verify ZK proof of inclusion or exclusion on Goerli score [options] <permalink> <version>  Example: Add score with transaction on Goerli with ZK proof of inclusion or exclusion seal [options] <permalink>             Example 2: Add score with transaction on Goerli with fresh seal on Mumbai snarkverify                            Verify proof in ./proof folder by executing snarkjs help [command]                         display help for command
 ```